-Just like any other vehicle, buses are susceptible to mechanical issues and road hazards that may unexpectedly derail their commute.
+Buses are susceptible to mechanical issues and road hazards that may unexpectedly derail their commute like any other vehicle.
 Even if everything checks out during your pre-inspection and you follow safe driving practices perfectly, breakdowns will likely be an inevitable part of your bus driving career.

 Your first course of action as soon as your bus starts to malfunction should be to pull over to avoid an accident.
 Slowly make your way to the side of the road (remember—most of your passengers probably aren’t wearing seatbelts), getting as close to the edge as possible.
-Ideally, you’ll land on a flat, paved surface, but at the very least you should look for a spot you know you’ll be able to pull out of.
+Ideally, you’ll land on a flat, paved surface, but at the very least, you should look for a spot you know you can pull out of.

-As frustrated or alarmed as you may feel, keep in mind that your passengers will be looking to you for guidance on the situation.
+As frustrated or alarmed as you may feel, remember that your passengers will look to you for guidance.
 Don’t incite fear or chaos by acting panicked or angry.
-You need to maintain control of the situation and a cool head to properly evaluate your circumstances and determine the appropriate next steps.
+You need to maintain control of the situation and a cool head to evaluate your circumstances and properly determine the appropriate next steps.

 Once you’ve taken your bus safely off the road, your first concern should be the safety of your passengers.
-Ask if everybody is okay and be prepared to address any medical emergencies by calling 911 promptly.
-If nobody’s hurt, your next step is to let passengers know what’s going on.
+Ask if everybody is okay, and be prepared to address any medical emergencies by calling 911 promptly.
+If nobody’s hurt, your next step is to let passengers know what’s happening.
 Keep them informed throughout the process and instruct them on where to go and what to do next.

 If you’ll have to wait for backup, ensure your bus is highly visible to oncoming traffic and help when it arrives.
-Use road flares, cones, reflectors, and put your hazards on.
-Once you’ve done this, you should survey your surroundings and identify any buildings in proximity that might prove helpful during your wait, such as a service station, restroom, restaurant, etc.
+Use road flares, cones, and reflectors, and put your hazards on.
+Once you’ve done this, you should survey your surroundings and identify nearby buildings that might be helpful during your wait, such as a service station, restroom, restaurant, etc.